 - Pretending that DSM-IV GID research directly applies to those with a DSM-5 GD diagnosis is irrational and harmful.

-Jesse Singal has enjoyed a great deal of support from anti-trans groups including those of the political right, the alt-right, and a small faction of anti-trans self-identified feminists.
+Jesse Singal has enjoyed a great deal of support from anti-trans groups including those of the political right, the alt-right, and a small fraction of anti-trans self-identified feminists.
 Singal’s anti-trans articles all conflict with at least one of the above three facts.
 These anti-trans movements, who collectively refer to themselves as “gender critical,” exist to obscure the above three facts in pursuit of reducing the number of trans people that exist today.

 Point One: The DSM-IV GID